brandur/sorg/content/drafts/http-transactions.md

 hook: TODO
 ---

-Although the software industry as a whole contains a healthy diversity of a lot of developers doing a lot of different things, there's a healthy majority of us whose work can be boiled down to one thing: building CRUD apps that service requests over HTTP.
-Many of those same applications are backed by an ACID-compliant relational database like Postgres, and a successful request will perform a series of operations against it until they're complete.
+The software industry as a whole contains a lot of people doing a lot of different things, but for every developer working on new embedded firmware, there's about ten building the linchpin of modern software -- CRUD apps that serve requests over HTTP.
+A lot of these apps are backed by MVC frameworks like Ruby on Rails or ASP.NET, and backed by ACID-compliant relational databases like Postgres or Sequel Server.

+Sharp edges in production can lead to all kinds of unexpected cases during the execution of an HTTP request -- client disconnects, application bugs that fail a request midway through, and timeouts are all extraordinary conditions that will occur regularly given enough request volume.
+Databases can protect applications against integrity problems with their transactions, and it's worth taking a little time to think about how to make best use of them.

 There's a surprising symmetry between an HTTP request and a database's transaction.
-Just like the transaction, an HTTP request is a transactional piece of work -- it's got a clear beginning, end, and result.
+Just like the transaction, an HTTP request is a transactional unit of work -- it's got a clear beginning, end, and result.
 The client generally expects a request to execute atomically and will behave as if it will (although that of course varies based on implementation).

-The sharp edges encountered of production can lead to all kinds of unexpected cases during the execution of an HTTP request -- client disconnects, application bugs that fail a request midway through, and timeouts are all extraordinary conditions that will occur regularly given enough request volume.
-Without ACID databases and transactions these would lead to data integrity problems that are expensive to find and fix, but with them we get easy access to powerful tools to protect us against these sorts of adverse conditions.
+Here we'll look at an example service to see how HTTP requests and transactions apply nicely to one another.

+## The 1:1 Model (#one-to-one)

 I'm going to make the case that for a common idempotent HTTP request, requests should map to backend transactions at 1:1.
-So for every request, all operations are committed or aborted as part of a single transaction within it.
-At first glance requiring idempotency may sound like a sizeable caveat, but in a well-designed API, many operations can be tweaked so that they're idempotent.
+For every request, all operations are committed or aborted as part of a single transaction within it.

 !fig src="/assets/http-transactions/http-transactions.svg" caption="Transactions (tx1, tx2, tx3) mapped to HTTP requests at a 1:1 ratio."

+At first glance requiring idempotency may sound like a sizeable caveat, but in many APIs operations can be made to be idempotent by massaging endpoint verbs and behavior, and moving non-idempotent operations like network calls to background jobs.

-Non-idempotent requests aren't quite as simple and need a little extra consideration.
-We'll look at those in more detail in a few weeks as a follow up to this article.
+Some APIs can't be made idempotent and those will need a little extra consideration.
+We'll look at what to do about them in more detail later as a follow up to this article.

-## Let's create a user (#create-user)
+## A simple user creation service (#create-user)

-Lets come up with a simple test scenario where we're building an idempotent "create user" endpoint.
-A client hits it with a single `email` parameter, and the endpoint responds with status `200 OK` if the user already existed, and status `201 Created` otherwise.
+Let's build a simple test service with a single "create user" endpoint.
+A client hits it with an `email` parameter, and the endpoint responds with status `201 Created` to signal that the user's been created.
+The endpoint is also idempotent so that if a client hits the endpoint again with the same parameter, it responds with status `200 OK` to signal that everything is still fine.

 ```
 PUT /users?email=jane@example.com